zwbetz-gh/zwbetz/content/blog/build-a-search-bar-for-your-hugo-blog-with-a-json-index-and-some-vanilla-js/index.md

 [`layouts/index.json.json`](https://github.com/zwbetz-gh/build-a-search-bar-for-your-hugo-blog-with-a-json-index-and-some-vanilla-js/blob/main/layouts/index.json.json)

 This is part 1 of 2 of the magic.
 It iterates all blog posts, then creates a list of relevant fields: `Title`, `PublishDateFormatted`, and `PlainContent`.
-By default, `jsonify` will minify the JSON output.
-But we tell it to indent with 2 spaces for readability.
+We configure whether to minify the JSON output with the `search_minify` param.

 ```go
 {{- $blog := slice -}}